Joncom/node-impact/README.md

 5. Run the command `node main`.
 6. You should now see ImpactJS running in Node.

-Note: This project was initally refined from and inspired by [impact-crater](https://github.com/impact-crater/impact-crater-core).
+_Project was initally refined from and inspired by [impact-crater](https://github.com/impact-crater/impact-crater-core)._